vladinator1000/blog/content/blog/slop-machines.md

 Language models are useful.
 No doubt about it, but if I hear the word "agentic" one more time, I swear...

-> How can a system possibly plan a sequence of actions, if it can't predict the consequences of its actions?
+> How can a system possibly plan a sequence of actions if it can't predict the consequences of its actions?
 (Yann LeCun)

 Thank you for reading.